nguyenhuynghia/react-navigation/docs/api/routers/TabRouter.md

 - `initialRouteName` - The routeName for the initial tab route when first loading
 - `order` - Array of routeNames which defines the order of the tabs
-- `paths` - Provide a mapping of routeName to path config, which overrides the paths set in the routeConfigs.
+- `paths` - Provide a mapping of routeName to path config, which overrides the paths set in the routeConfigs
 - `backBehavior` - Should the back button cause a tab switch to the initial tab?
 If yes, set to `initialRoute`, otherwise `none`.
-Defaults to `initialRoute` behavior.
+Defaults to `initialRoute` behavior
+- `hiddenTabs` - Array of routeNames which you want not to be shown in the TabBar (only BottomTabBar is supported at the moment)

 ### Supported Actions